jkeab/codepath_assignment/README.md

 ### MHN-Admin Deployment (Required)

-**Summary:** Deployed MHN-Admin with gcloud
+**Summary:** Deployed MHN-Admin with Google's gcloud platform.
+MHN-admin acts an admin VM that is used to deploy/manage many different honeypots that serve many different purposes from one location.

 <img src="mhn-admin.gif">

 ### Dionaea Honeypot Deployment (Required)

-**Summary:** Dionaea is a honeypot that has the goal of trapping malware that is exploiting vulnerabilties exposed by services offered to a network (i.e. file transfer VoIP. e-mail, etc)
+**Summary:** Dionaea is a honeypot that has the goal of trapping malware that is exploiting vulnerabilties exposed by services offered to a network (i.e. file transfer VoIP. e-mail, etc).

 <img src="dionaea-honeypot.gif">

 ### Database Backup (Required)

-**Summary:** What is the RDBMS that MHN-Admin uses?
-What information does the exported JSON file record?
+**Summary:** MHN-Admin uses SQLite as the relational database management system.
+Additionally, the exported JSON file record contains logs of attacks launched at the honepots, including date, src and dst port, protocol, honeypot name, and md5/sha-512 hashes of malware.

 *Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*